Alex Popow Jr.

-Alex Popow Jr. (born January 2006) is a Venezuelan and American racing driver who last drove in and came runner-up in the 2025 Formula 4 United States Championship.
+Alex Popow Jr. (born January 2006) is a Venezuelan and American racing driver competing in the NACAM Formula 4 Championship for Alessandros Blue.
+He previously raced in the 2025 Formula 4 United States Championship, finishing runner-up in points.

 Personal life

 Popow is the son of Lu-Ann Acosta-Rubio and sportscar veteran Alex Popow.

 Career

 Karting and maiden title in single-seaters (2013–2024)

 Popow began karting in 2013.
 In his first stint in karts, Popow raced in the United States, in which he also drove in the 24 Hours of Orlando alongside his father, but was forced to take a hiatus from karting in 2018 after two separate incidents in which he broke his collarbone.
-After delaying his return to racing due to the Covid-19 pandemic, Popow returned to karting in 2021 and stayed in it until 2022, when he made his single-seater debut in Formula Inter's exhibition round.
+After delaying his return to racing due to the COVID-19 pandemic, Popow returned to karting in 2021 and stayed in it until 2022, when he made his single-seater debut in Formula Inter's exhibition round.

 Remaining in Formula Inter for the following year, Popow scored seven wins in the series' only season to take the title in early September.
 Popow then tested USF Juniors machinery for Exclusive Autosport at Sebring and Indianapolis later that year, before making his series debut the following year for Zanella Racing.
 After finishing no higher than 17th at NOLA, Popow left the series before returning to racing in the final round of the Formula 4 United States season at Circuit of the Americas for MLT Motorsports.
 In his first round in the series, Popow took pole and won the first two races of the weekend before finishing fourth in race three.